redwoodjs/redwood/docs/docs/services.md

 ```
 :::

 One drawback to this key is in potentially responding to *too many* data changes, even ones we don't care about caching.
 Imagine that a product has a `views` field that tracks how many times it has been viewed in the browser.
 This number will be changing all the time, but if we don't display that count to the user then we're constantly re-creating the cache for the product even though no data the user will see is changing.
-There's no way to tell Prisma "set the `updatedAt` when the record changes, but not if the `views` column changes.
+There's no way to tell Prisma "set the `updatedAt` when the record changes, but not if the `views` column changes."
 This cache key is too variable.
 One solution would be to move the `views` column to another table with a `productId` pointing back to this record.
 Now the `product` is back to just containing data we care about caching.

-What if you want to expire a cache without changing the data itself?
+What if you want to expire a cache regardless of whether the data itself has changed?
 Maybe you make a UI change where you now show a product's SKU on the page where you didn't before.
+You weren't previously selecing the `sku` field out of the database, and so it hasn't been cached.
+But now that you're showing it you'll need to add it the list of fields to return from the service.
+One solution would be forceably update all of the `updatedAt` fields in the database.
+But a) Prisma won't easily let you do this since it think it controls that column, and b) every product is going to appear to have been edited at the same time, when in fact nothing changed—you just needed to bust the cache.

-One solution would be "touch" all of the products in the database, forcing an updated to their `updatedAt` field.
-But an easier solution would be to add some kind of version number to your cache key, like `v1-product-${id}-${updatedAt}`
+An easier solution to this problem would be to add some kind of version number to your cache key that you are in control of and can change whenever you like.
+Something like appending a `v1` to the key: `v1-product-${id}-${updatedAt}`

-Now we have a unique, but flexible key that allows us to expire the cache on demand (change the version) or automatically expire it when the record itself changes.
+And this key is our final form: a unique, but flexible key that allows us to expire the cache on demand (change the version) or automatically expire it when the record itself changes.

 #### Expiration-based Keys

-You can skirt these issues about what data is changing and what to include or not include in the key by just using the expiration time on this cache entry.
+You can skirt these issues about what data is changing and what to include or not include in the key by just setting an expiration time on this cache entry.
 You may decide that if a change is made to a product, it's okay if users don't see the change for, say, an hour.
 In this case just set the expiration time to 3600 seconds and it will automatically be re-built, whether something changed in the record or not:

 ```js
 cache(`product-${id}`, () => {